#1 Guide to Freight Broker Training in 2024

 - May have to take time off work

-You first get hired as an intern, a W2 employee, or even an independent contractor, and you are trained on the job.
+One-the-job freight broker training is exactly as it sounds.
+You learn by doing.
+First get hired as an intern, a W2 employee, or even an independent contractor, and you are trained on the job.

-On the job training typically takes the longest.
-Mainly because it’s a hands-on, learn-as-you-go-style training.
-You start by learning and mastering the basics, and over time you are exposed to more complex topics.
-Your progress is based on how well your on the job training partner feels you are doing.
+On-the-job training typically takes the longest.
+Mainly because it’s a hands-on, learn-as-you-go style of training.
+You start by learning and mastering the basics, and over time, your experience level increases as are exposed to more complex topics.
+Your progress is based on how well your on-the-job training partner feels you are doing.

 On The Job Training PROS